sagemath/sagewiki_to_gh-2022-10-10/fpsac19.md

 Please put these information [[https://hackmd.io/gGaEZ5MsRgmd8aJaz5tdCQ|here]].

+== Local information ==

 There will be no registration fee.
-OpenDreamKit will fund meals and nights taken at the local Youth Hostel.
+OpenDreamKit will fund meals and nights taken by the participants at the local Youth Hostel (Dijaski dom Vic, Gerbičeva ulica 51a, Ljubljana).
 Details for reserving those will be provided soon here and by e-mail to the registered participants.
+For other lodging, food, and activity information, see [[http://fpsac2019.fmf.uni-lj.si/local/|FPSAC'19 web page]].

 == Organisers ==